hehao98/MIT6.828Labs-JOS/reports/Lab4.md

 > **Exercise 7.** Implement the system calls described above in kern/syscall.c and make sure syscall() calls them.
 You will need to use various functions in kern/pmap.c and kern/env.c, particularly envid2env().
 For now, whenever you call envid2env(), pass 1 in the checkperm parameter.
 Be sure you check for any invalid system call arguments, returning -E_INVAL in that case.
 Test your JOS kernel with user/dumbfork and make sure it works before proceeding.

-What we need to do is to implement a set of system calls using the funtions that we have already implemented in Lab 2 and Lab 3.
+What we need to do is to implement a set of system calls using the functions that we have already implemented in Lab 2 and Lab 3.
 Since we cannot make any assumption on how user environments use our system call, we have to do a lot of sanity checks on parameters to ensure bad system call will not harm our OS.
 We can achieve this by following the instructions in `syscall.c`.

 After finishing all the specified system calls, the output of `user/dumbfork` are the following with 1 CPU.